Natural gas price statistics

 Gas prices for non-household consumers highest in Finland and Sweden

 For non-household consumers (defined for the purpose of this article as medium-sized consumers with an annual consumption between 10 000 GJ and 100 000 GJ), natural gas prices in the second half of 2019 were highest among the EU Member States in Finland (EUR 0.0555 per kWh), France (EUR 0.0368 per kWh) and Sweden (EUR 0.0357 per kWh), and lowest in Belgium (EUR 0.0228 per kWh) (see Figure 5).
-Finland was 51 % more expensive than the second highest Member State, France.
+Finland was 51 % more expensive than France, the Member State having the second highest price.

 The development of natural gas prices for non-household consumers in the EU-27 since the first half of 2008 is shown in Figure 6.
 These prices display the same trend as observed for household consumers (see Figure 2) but without the seasonal effect.
 After falling to EUR 0.031 per kWh in the second half of 2009, the natural gas total price for non-household consumers increased each half year to peak at EUR 0.042 per kWh in the first half of 2013.
 Since then, it decreased every semester and reached EUR 0.029 in the second half of 2017.
 The latest data shows a significant increase that started in the first semester of 2018 except for the very last period reported.
 The weight of the taxes have increased from around 7 % in 2008 to around 13 % in 2019.
-When compared to the overal inflation, the price for the second semester of 2019 is much lower than the price of the first semester of 2008 adjusted for inflation (26 % lower than if the price strictly followed the inflation)
+When compared to the overall inflation, the price for the second semester of 2019 is much lower than the price of the first semester of 2008 adjusted for inflation (26 % lower)

 The proportion of taxes and levies that cannot be recovered by non-household consumers in the overall natural gas price is presented in Figure 7.
 For non-household consumers, the share of taxes in the first half of 2019 was lowest in Luxembourg (0.7 %), Romania and Portugal (both at 2.2 %).
 The highest shares of taxes were registered in Finland (33.5 %), Denmark (31.5 %) and the Netherlands (25.0 %).